kera-cudmore/Boutique-Ado/TESTING.md

 ### HTML Validation

-[W3C validator](https://validator.w3.org/) was used to validate the HTML and CSS files in this project.
+[W3C validator](https://validator.w3.org/) was used to validate the HTML in this project.

 | Page | Result |
 | :--- | :--- |